Lender is taking legal action for repossession and eviction

 Existing arrangement to pay the arrears has broken down

-If you have already had an arrangement with your lender to pay the arrears and this has broken down you may be facing legal action to repossess the property.
+If you have already had an arrangement with your lender to pay the arrears and this has broken down you might be facing legal action to repossess the property.
 Even if an arrangement has broken down the lender can still set up another arrangement to avoid evicting you.

 If it's not possible to stop the case from going to court, this doesn't necessarily mean that you will lose your home.
 There are procedures that must be followed, beginning with notices that you must be sent by your lender to warn you that repossession procedures are starting.

 Letters from the lender and time limits for legal action

 Don’t ignore letters from your lender.
-The letters will provide details of the legal action being taken and they are very important because they explain the time limits in which you have to respond.
+The letters will have details about the legal action being taken and they are very important because they explain the time limits in which you have to respond.
 There are different time limits for you to respond to in the different procedures.